philipokiokio/SediPack/README.md

 This package seeks to help create an open-source solution to grain-size statistical analysis, and the production of grain plots.

-Sedi pack is born out of the problems faced during the earlier days of the my final year thesis.
+Sedi pack is born out of the problems faced during the earlier days of the my Senior year project.

 The Problem I faced was: Software and Activation Keys which is or was expensive to get.